 This module is designed to teach students how to apply analytical and innovative thinking to integrate the different functional areas of a venture into a business plan.
 Students will work in teams to appreciate the finer points of the business planning process in an experiential and stimulating classroom environment.
 Topics focus on the application of basic knowledge learned in the varied disciplines of Law, Finance, Marketing and Product Development.

 This module teaches students to recognise the challenges in family business management and the strategies that best allow the business to succeed and grow from one generation to the next.
 Topics include power balance and relationships, family conflicts and their resolution, professionalism, leadership succession, estate planning, family business governance and growth strategies.

-Students learn to develop, launch and manage new products, services and intellectual properties.
-The module guides them along the different stages of transforming an idea or concept into an innovation, invention or a business proposition.
-Topics include concept testing, market potential evaluation, product design and development, market testing as well as issues relating to intellectual properties.
+Students will learn to develop, launch and manage new products, services and intellectual properties.
+The module guides them through the different stages of transforming an idea or concept into an innovation, invention or a business proposition.
+Topics include concept testing, market potential evaluation, product design and development, market testing and issues relating to intellectual properties.

 This module allows students to integrate and apply entrepreneurship concepts to a business development or entrepreneurial project.
 The project, done in consultation with a mentor, will involve information gathering, opportunity evaluation, analysis, creative problem-solving, teamwork and communication skills.
 Students may also participate in the EXTEND scheme where they take on the roles of facilitating, leading and implementing entrepreneurial projects.